asu-iris/course_robotics/lec3-5/basic-kinematics.md

 $$\boldsymbol{R}_{2}^1=(\boldsymbol{R}_1^0)^T\boldsymbol{R}_{1,2}^0\boldsymbol{R}_1^0$$

+We call the above equation the "similarity transformation": it is used to transform a rotation $\boldsymbol{R}_{1,2}^0$ from frame 0 to frame 1.

-Then, following the *postmultipcation rule*, we can follow the to obtain the total rotation
+Following the *postmultipcation rule*, we can follow the to obtain the total rotation

 $$\boldsymbol{R}_{2}^{0}=\boldsymbol{R}_{1}^{0} \boldsymbol{R}_{2}^1=\boldsymbol{R}_{1}^{0} (\boldsymbol{R}_1^0)^T\boldsymbol{R}_{1,2}^0\boldsymbol{R}_1^0=\boldsymbol{R}_{1,2}^0\boldsymbol{R}_1^0$$